CorporateVault LogoCorporateVault

 Frequently Asked Questions (FAQ)

-'The Interceptor' was a luxury speedboat that ABB purchased as a bribe for a Mexican government official at the CFE utility to secure electric grid contracts.
+It was a luxury speedboat purchased by ABB for a Mexican government official to secure contracts for the national electric utility (CFE).

-Keywords: ABB bribery scandal, State Capture South Africa, Kusile Power Station, The Interceptor bribe Mexico, ABB DOJ settlement 2022, corporate corruption forensic analysis.
+Keywords: ABB bribery scandal forensic analysis, State Capture South Africa, Kusile Power Station corruption, Impulse International ABB scandal, The Interceptor bribe Mexico, ABB DOJ settlement 2022, FCPA recidivism, Zondo Commission findings, Eskom bribery scandal, Sugar Land Texas ABB conspiracy.

 ShareLinkedIn𝕏 PostReddit